 What is a penetration test?A penetration test simulates a hacker attempting to get into a business system through the exploitation of vulnerabilities.
 Actual analysts, often called ethical hackers, try to prove that vulnerabilities can be exploited.
 Using methods like password cracking, buffer overflow, and SQL injection, they attempt to compromise and extract data from a network.

-The cost of a penetration test is usually between $5,000 to over $70,000…but it depends on the extent of IP’s tested and the size of a web application.
+The cost of a penetration test can run between $5,000 to over $70,000, but it depends on how many IPs are tested and the size of tested web applications.
 Learn more about the cost of penetration testing.

 The main aspect that differentiates penetration testing from vulnerability scanning is the live human element.
 There is no such thing as an automated penetration test.
-All penetration tests are completed by very experienced, very technical, human beings.
+True penetration tests are conducted by real people.

 Penetration testers are well versed in: